 ORIGIN OF THE LAKE.
-The water of Crater Lake comes from rainfall and snowfall.
-The average annual precipitation is 72 inches.
-The record snowfall of 1932-33 was measured as 73 feet, exceeding the average fall by 20 feet.
-The lake has no inlet and no outlet, except by seepage.
-Evaporation, seepage, and precipitation are in a state of balance which maintain an approximately constant water level.
-In 1952, the lake level was 6.173 feet above sea level.
-There is an annual variation of from 1 to 3 feet, the level being highest in spring and lowest in fall.
-If the lake basin were at a different altitude, or in a different location, the lake might not have been formed.
+The water of Crater Lake comes from rain and snow.
+The average annual precipitation is 66 inches.
+The record snowfall of 1932-33 measured 73 feet, exceeding the average by 20 feet.
+The lake has no inlet and no outlet, except seepage.
+Evaporation, seepage, and precipitation are in a state of balance which maintains an approximately constant water level.
+In 1956, the lake level was 6,177 feet above sea level, highest recorded since 1908.
+There is an annual variation of from 1 to 3 feet, the level being highest in spring and lowest in autumn.

 COLOR OF THE LAKE.
-The deep blue of the lake is believed to be caused chiefly by the scattering of sunlight in water of exceptional depth and clearness, the blue rays of sunlight being reflected from the water, rays of other colors being absorbed.
+On clear days the deep blue of the lake is believed to be caused chiefly by the scattering of sunlight in water of exceptional depth and clearness, the blue rays of sunlight being bent back upward, rays of other colors being absorbed.